 For more on using personas, read our article: 6 Ideas for Customer Journey Mapping

 According to Steve, his company are having a lot of success with alternating male and female voices, with one voice used for every “odd” message and the other for each “even” message.

 Start with a female voice and then use a male voice because, if you can keep this pattern going, every message catches the customer’s attention with that voice change.

 Steve says: “It is good to start with a female voice and then to use a male voice because, if you can keep this pattern going, every message catches the customer’s attention with that voice change.”

 While it’s good to have a different gender of voice speaking, remember to ensure that they are both on-brand.
 Don’t use polar opposite styles as that will only serve to alienate the customer.

-8. Record the IVR Message in a Professional Environment
+8. Record the IVR Script in a Professional Environment